 Tier 1 Plans Compared

 This plan is pretty solid value, however, there are other providers out there bettering Dodo’s plan by around $10 a month in some cases.
 Many providers also include an NBN phone as part of the deal, as well as included modems and no contracts in some circumstances.
-Keep an eye out for providers like SpinTel, Exetel and AusBBS again to provide great value.
+Keep an eye out for providers like SpinTel, Flip TV, Tangerine Telecom and Amaysim.

 Tier 2 Plans Compared

 Once again, Dodo’s offering is fairly solid value but its plans generally fall behind much of the competition that has sprouted up.
-In general, keep an eye out for smaller providers like AusBBS (again!), as well as Tangerine Telecom and Inspired.
+In general, keep an eye out for smaller providers like Flip TV, Tangerine and Spintel again, while Amaysim also offers a pretty competitive, no-fuss plan.
 All of these providers offer unlimited Tier 2 for less than $70 a month.
 Keep an eye out for extra goodies like free modems, no contracts and low or no set-up fees as well.
 Beyond the initial price per month these are the things that can inflate a plan’s monthly price.

-Dodo has skipped the other speed tiers and has gone straight for the top.
-At these tip-top speeds, don’t expect prices to be exactly cheap, however, there is still the opportunity to eke out a bargain wherever possible.
+Dodo has skipped Tier 3 and has gone straight for the top.
+At these tip-top NBN speeds, don’t expect prices to dither much below $90 a month, however, there is still the opportunity to eke out a bargain wherever possible.
 Newcomer MyRepublic stands out as offering the cheapest Tier 5 NBN plan with unlimited data out there.
 At about $60 a month, it even outdoes some other providers offering plans on slower tiers.
-The next-cheapest are quite a way behind, with AusBBS and Activ8Me all in the $80-$90 a month range.
+The next-cheapest are quite a way behind, with AusBBS and Spintel both in the $80-$90 a month range.

 Dodo Mobile Broadband Plans Compared